buzzqw/TUS/OBSS/markdown-separati/en/15-weapon-lists-by-homogeneous-type.md

 Your technique effectively mixes defense and attack.
 You can throw your shield with a range of 6 meters.

 - 1 point: you are proficient in all types of shields.
 You ignore the Strength 1 minimum requirement for Heavy Shields.
-- 2 points: the Defense bonus when using the shield increases by 1, and every 4 times you take this Weapon List (6,10,14,18..), you don' \*\*t use Actions to restore the shield in Defense after making an attack with it.
+- 2 points: the Defense bonus when using the shield increases by 1, and every 4 times you take this Weapon List (6,10,14,18...), you don' \*\*t use Actions to restore the shield in Defense after making an attack with it.
 - 3 points: the Magic Check penalty given by the shield decreases by 2
 - 4 points: the Attack Roll penalty decreases by 1.
-- 5 points: increase the shield' \*\*s damage category by 1 and every additional 4 points in the list (9,13,17..).
+- 5 points: increase the shield' \*\*s damage category by 1 and every additional 4 points in the list (9,13,17...).
 - 8 points: each ally adjacent (within 1 meter) to you has a +1 Defense.
 You can throw the shield to defend a companion, giving them +2 to Defense, to be used as a Reaction.
 The shield falls to the ground where you defended your companion.
 You can throw your shield with a range of 9 meters.
-The Magic Check penalty given by the shield decreases by additional 2.
+The Magic Check penalty given by the shield decreases by an additional 2.
 - 12 points: you can throw your shield as a weapon with a range of 12 meters.
 If you hit and get a Critical Hit when throwing the shield, it returns to your hands at the end of the round.
 Each ally adjacent (within 1 meter) to you has a +2 Defense.
 - 16 points: if an opponent makes at least two attack rolls and misses you both times, you can make a shield attack against them as a Reaction.
 - 18 points: the thrown shield has a range of 18 meters and returns to your hands, if not prevented.
 This allows you to make multiple attacks even from a throw with the same shield.
 You can throw the shield to defend a companion, giving them +4 to Defense, to be used as a Reaction.
 The shield falls to the ground where you defended your companion.